Laozi: Tang dynasty

-Tamil Nadu
+Siddhar

-In the Siddhar tradition of Tamil Nadu, the greatly revered Siddhar Bhogar, one of the 18 esteemed Siddhars of yore, is believed to be Laozi and is of Chinese origin.
+In the Siddhar tradition of India, the greatly revered Bhogar, one of the 18 esteemed Siddhars of yore, is believed to be Laozi and is of Chinese origin.
 His caste, from obscure references is noted to be "Cinatecakkuyavar" or Chinese potter.
 In his principal book of poetry, the Bhogar 7000, he tells of his travels to China to spread his ideas on spirituality, specifically on the topic of sublimating the sexual energies and using said energies to become self-realised, with a spiritually-minded partner.
-His Jeeva Samadhi can be found in the southwestern corridor of the Dhandayuthapani Temple, Palani, Dindigul district, Tamil Nadu.
+His jeeva samadhi can be found in the southwestern corridor of the Dhandayuthapani Swamy Temple, Palani, Tamil Nadu, India.

 Contemporary

 Many contemporary philosophers have seen Laozi as a proponent of limited government.
 The right-libertarian economist Murray Rothbard suggested that Laozi was the first libertarian, likening Laozi's ideas on government to Friedrich Hayek's theory of spontaneous order.
 James A. Dorn agreed, writing that Laozi, like many 18th-century liberals, "argued that minimizing the role of government and letting individuals develop spontaneously would best achieve social and economic harmony."
-Similarly, the Cato Institute's David Boaz includes passages from the Tao Te Ching in his 1997 book The Libertarian Reader and noted in an article for the Encyclopædia Britannica that Laozi advocated for rulers to "do nothing" because "without law or compulsion, men would dwell in harmony."
+Similarly, the Cato Institute's David Boaz includes passages from the Dào Dé Jīng in his 1997 book The Libertarian Reader and noted in an article for the Encyclopædia Britannica that Laozi advocated for rulers to "do nothing" because "without law or compulsion, men would dwell in harmony."
 Philosopher Roderick Long argues that libertarian themes in Taoist thought are actually borrowed from earlier Confucian writers.

 The anarcho-syndicalist writer and activist Rudolf Rocker praised Laozi's "gentle wisdom" and understanding of the opposition between political power and the cultural activities of the people and community in his 1937 book Nationalism and Culture.
 In his 1910 article for the Encyclopædia Britannica, Peter Kropotkin also noted that Laozi was among the earliest proponents of essentially anarchist concepts.
 More recently, anarchists such as John P. Clark and Ursula K. Le Guin have written about the conjunction between anarchism and Taoism in various ways, highlighting the teachings of Laozi in particular.
-In her rendition of the Tao Te Ching, Le Guin writes that Laozi "does not see political power as magic.
+In her rendition of the Dào Dé Jīng, Le Guin writes that Laozi "does not see political power as magic.
 He sees rightful power as earned and wrongful power as usurped...
 He sees sacrifice of self or others as a corruption of power, and power as available to anyone who follows the Way.
 No wonder anarchists and Taoists make good friends."